Add

 • Automatic image optimization, basic minification.

-Integrated SEO tools (tags, sitemaps, redirects)
+Built-in SEO tools (tags, sitemaps, redirects)

 Webflow

-• Meta tags, Open Graph, Canonicals.
+• Meta tags, Open Graph, canonicals.

 • Automatic sitemap.

-• Management of 301 redirects in the interface.
+• 301 redirect management in the interface.

-• Control of slugs, breadcrumbs, etc.
+• Control over slugs, breadcrumbs, etc.

 • Tag management and on-page SEO.

-Accessibility: best practices and limitations of each tool
+Accessibility: best practices and each tool’s limits

 • Both tools allow: